RangerSix/Clean-and-Scan-Windows-11/README.md

 - Customizing the Scan:
 If you’d like to run a full scan instead of a quick scan, change the -ScanType parameter in the Start-MpScan cmdlet from QuickScan to FullScan.
 Note that a full scan may take significantly longer.

-This script serves as a solid starting point for automating routine system maintenance on Windows 11.
-Let me know if you’d like to delve deeper into any of these enhancements or explore more detailed scheduling and logging options!